I'm Honey!

 Darlings, I think friendships with women are checkered.
 I have had women in my life do the most unexpectedly extraordinary and marvelous things for me.
 I have, on the other hand, felt betrayed and disillusioned.
 These experiences filled me with both sugar and negative spice, which left me feeling conflicted.

 But that was then and this is now.
 I have come to terms with women and the first important fact is the realization of the value of having my girlfriends.
 Without the chitter-chatter and the back-and-forth banter, I would be lost.
-We depend on each other.
+We depend on each other to express our thoughts, feelings, and needs clearly.
 I need them just as much as they need me.
+Using body language to convey positive feelings can mitigate personal anxiety and project confidence in various social situations, ultimately enhancing our interactions and fostering a deeper connection.

 Honey Good sipping coffee contemplating her role as a caregiver to her spouse

-Healthy communication strategies with your girlfriends may begin with understanding that you need a strategy!
+Healthy communication strategies with your girlfriends may begin with understanding your own communication style and that you need a strategy!

 This is my healthy prescription for how to find the sugar with female friends.
-First and foremost, you must realize your own value.
+First and foremost, you must realize your own value, as this can significantly impact your self esteem.
 Secondly, you should reach out and acquire new friends who share those values.

 It makes sense that we might be in want of new friends and friendships once we are over the age of 50.
 Once, the rhythm of life seemed perfectly synchronized with your girlfriends.
 Carpool mornings, PTA meetings, house hunting, after-school soccer games – you name it, you did it together.
 It was a whirlwind of grocery runs, family dinners, and vacations with the whole crew.
 You navigated motherhood side-by-side.